phihag/bup/div/data_structures.md

-umpire_name        Name of the umpire assigned to this match (or the last one who touched it). service_judge_name Name of the service judge assigned to this match. court_id           ID of the court this match is played on.
+umpire_name        Name of the umpire assigned to this match (or the last one who touched it). service_judge_name Name of the service judge assigned to this match. court_id           ID of the court this match is played on. league_key         ID of the league the match is played in (see league_key of event objects).

 team
 ====